For information on how to register for classes in person or online, click here.

 • Field of Study Restriction-Students must obtain the signature of the department chair and register in person.

 • Level Restriction-Seniors accepted into an Accelerated Master’s Degree program may take graduate level courses to apply to their degree.
-The completed form with the required signatures must accompany the student’s registration slip.
+A completed application of permission with all required signatures must accompany the student’s registration slip.
 The application can be acquired in the Graduate College located in Old Main 113 or on their website here.

 - New Students